bvz2000/use/README.md

   `/opt/apps/isotropix/clarisse/4.0sp4/wrapper/clarisse.use`

-  then two steps up would be `4.0sp4`.
+  then the version (read from the path two steps up from the use package) would be `4.0sp4`, and the use package would be presented to the user as `clarisse-4.0sp4`.

 #
 ### Baked Versioning Details:

 The second way versions are handled is by simply baking the version number into the use package name itself (or foregoing versions all together).

 For example, if you want to create a use package for maya 2018.3 via a baked use package, you would create a use file named `maya-2018.3.use`.
-This file *must* reside in a path that is part of the baked-versions search paths.
+Note: this file *must* reside in a path that is part of the baked-versions search paths.
+That is: a) how the use package will be found, and b) how it will be defined as a baked version use package.
+This use package will then be presented to the user as `maya-2018.3`.

-Then, if you wanted to have a use package for maya 2018.4, then you would create another file named `maya-2018.4.use`.
+If you wanted to have a use package for maya 2018.4, you would create another file named `maya-2018.4.use`.
 Again, this file must reside in a baked-versions search path.
+It would be presented to the user as `maya-2018.3`.

 Along those lines, if you wanted a use package that does not use versions, you would simply create a use package named `maya.use`.
+It would be presented to the user as `maya`.

 Essentially, baked versions are simply version numbers that are baked into the use package names.